MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

 overall stickiness of the people group, calculated without regard to program.
 Panels are ordered by increasing group stickiness from left to right and from bottom to top.

+## Summary

+We have presented a complete study, from a sample of registrar’s data to charts comparing a quantitative metric, illustrating how we use midfieldr and other R packages to work with longitudinal student records.
+Details of specific midfieldr functions are covered in subsequent articles.

+Please note that these results cannot be used for drawing inferences about people or programs.
+The data in midfielddata are for *practice*, not *research*.

 ## References